Are you looking for an alternative to the standard Mediterranean cruise? If so, why not take an Adriatic cruise from Venice to the Greek islands?

 I had a balcony cabin, which was decorated in tasteful burgundy and gold tones, complementing the beech-veneered walls.
 The large, comfortable bed had good quality linen and a choice of pillows (soft or firm).

-In contrast to balcony cabins I have had on P&O or Celebrity Cruises, this was a small space and did not have a sitting area with a sofa and desk.
+In contrast to balcony cabins on P&O or Celebrity Cruises or when I sailed on NCL Epic, this was a small space and did not have a sitting area with a sofa and desk.
 Whilst this is perfectly adequate for a solo traveller on a cruise, two people sharing this cabin might struggle over the course of a week.

 Lighting in the cabin was good with overhead, bedside and vanity unit lights.
 The small TV had a limited choice of channels.
 There were two-pin EU and US plug sockets.